Neutral / cushion / high arch

 Nike’s Waffle outsole is again utilized in this shoe with a new twist.
 The hexagonal lugs that used to stop in the midfoot now extend to the heel on the inner side of the shoe.
 There are the same crash rails on the lateral side, but with more cuts for better flexibility.
 An alteration in the upper also comes in the form of a single flex groove.

 A solitary Cushlon foam that spans the length of the midsole is basically the only form of cushioning material in the Pegasus 33 Shield.
 As it is full-length, the transitions from the heel to the forefoot are a bit smoother.
 There are now Zoom Air Units in the heel and the forefoot for enhanced responsiveness all throughout the shoe.
+This Zoom Air unit is present in the Pegasus 35 and other Nike running shoes.

-An engineered mesh provides breathable coverage and almost sock-like fit.
+An engineered mesh provides breathable coverage and an almost sock-like fit.
 The biggest improvement in this version is a DWR upper that repels water and an inner bootie that is also water resistant.
 There are 5 Flywire cables that are spaced out evenly for better distribution of pressure.
 A very soft inner bootie adds comfort and protection against the Flywire cords.